majorpeter/mprotocol-nodes/README.md

 }
 ```

 The source of course also contains the method implementations that the node/protocol exports for remote access (RPC).
-The getters have a `const` qualifier and return via pointer, while setters' paramerters are take by value.
+The getters have a `const` qualifier and return via pointer, while setters' parameters are take by value.
 Both setters and getters return the common `ProtocolResult_t` type to report errors to the protocol (or caller).

 See also [the STM32 demo project](https://github.com/majorpeter/stm32-mprotocol-demo).